nette-examples/di-example-doc/readme.md

 PHP Requirements
 ----------------

-This demo is compatible with PHP version 8.0 up to 8.1.
+This demo is compatible with PHP version 8.1 or newer.